bkargel/streaming-07-final-project/README.md

 1. RabbitMQ installed and running locally

 ## Description - Producer
-The producer bbq_producer.py reads the file smoker-temps.csv every 30 seconds and sends a message to each of 3 queues, "01-smoker", "02-food-A", and "03-food-B" with the timestamp and temperature of the respective smoker or food.
-In order to make it easier to read the temperatures, I used the print function rather than the log function.
-I also added the text "temp not recorded" if there was not a temperature for that element at that particular timestamp.
+The grades_producer.py file contains code which fakes data for 50 students, with 15 assignments each.
+The following fields are generated with fake data: student_number, last_name, first_name, assignment_date, and grade.
+The student number is generated to always begins with "003" and is seven digits long using this code:

+def generate_student_number():
+    return '003' + str(random.randint(100000, 999999))

+The grades are generated randomly within parameters:

+2% of grades are zeros
+5% of grades are between 1% and 59%
+The remaining grades are above 60%

+    if random.randint(1, 100) <= percent_zeros:
+        grade = 0
+    elif random.randint(1, 100) <= percent_low_grades:
+        grade = random.randint(1, 59)
+    else:
+        grade = random.randint(60, 100)

+The start and end date for generation of the assignment_date is set to the beginning of the school year and now, respectively.
+These variables can be changed to reflect any period of time.

+start_date = datetime(2023, 8, 14)
+end_date = datetime.now()
+for j in range(num_assignments):
+            assignment_date = fake.date_time_between(start_date + timedelta(days=random.randint(0, (end_date - start_date).days))).strftime('%Y-%m-%d')

+The data is shuffled to prevent listing all 15 assignments for each student together and then streamed in chronological order by submission date:

+random.shuffle(data)
+data.sort(key=itemgetter('assignment_date'))

+Each record is then sent to the student_grades queue, where it will wait to be received by the consumer.

+Variables are utilized for the parameters in this scipt so that they can be easily changed for individualized use.

 ## Description - Consumer
-There are a total of 3 consumers, one for each of the three queues - "01-smoker", "02-food-A", and "03-food-B".
-Smoker_consumer consumes the messages sent to the "01-smoker" queue and prints an alert if there is more than a 15 degree decrease in temperature in 2.5 minutes.
-FoodA_consumer and foodB_consumer consume the messages sent to "02-food-A" and "03-food-B" queues, respectively.
-Both print an alert if their respective temperatures change less than 1 degree in a 10 minute time period.
+The grades_consumer.py file contains code that reads each of the messages from the "student_grades" queue and prints an alert if the grade is below a 60%:

+alert = "Alert!!
+Student has received a failing grade and may want to redo the assignment."

+Again, variables are utilized to make changing of any of these parameters easier.

 ## Screenshot of concurrent processes
 ![Alt text](https://github.com/bkargel/streaming-07-final-project/blob/main/concurrent_processes.png?raw=true)